Lyn Paul website gif. Lyn Paul website banner.

 Mar

-The Barbican arts centre in London is opened by the Queen on 3rd March.
+The Barbican arts centre in London is opened by Queen Elizabeth II on 3rd March.

 Roy Jenkins wins the Glasgow Hillhead by-election for the SDP on 25th March.